adopted-ember-addons/ember-file-upload/README.md

 # {{pl-uploader}} [![Build Status](https://travis-ci.org/paddle8/ember-plupload.svg)](https://travis-ci.org/paddle8/ember-plupload) [![Code Climate](https://codeclimate.com/github/paddle8/ember-plupload/badges/gpa.svg)](https://codeclimate.com/github/paddle8/ember-plupload)

 {{pl-uploader}} is an ember component that provides an API for [Plupload](http://www.plupload.com/).
-Uploads are long lived in the application, and will happen in the background if the user leaves the page where they're uploading files.
+Uploads are persistent accross routes in your application (they continue in the background).

 To use the uploader, you must provide a name (for proper queueing and bundling of resources), and an upload URL.